Top of the page

 You will get a list of things to do to help you prepare for your surgery.
 You will learn about when to stop eating and drinking.
 If you take medicine, you will learn what you can and can't take before surgery.

 You will be asked to sign a form that says you understand the risks of anesthesia.
 Before you sign it, your doctor will talk with you about sedation with MAC.
-He or she may talk about other types of anesthesia as well.
+Your doctor may talk about other types of anesthesia as well.
 You will learn about the risks and benefits of each type.

 You may be told that the doctor may need to change from MAC to general anesthesia during surgery to keep you comfortable and safe.